zaferemreocak/Paddlify/README.md

 # Paddlify Game

-Paddlify is a game which players should destroy all bricks to get the highest score.
+Paddlify is a console based game which players can give commands to destroy all bricks to get the highest score.